hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   The principal counters are 221,405 Snitch instructions, 35,714 systolic compute cycles, 6,959 iDMA busy cycles, 292,531 AFU done events, and 5,482 TCDM stall cycles.
+- The current native Micro-MobileNet rerun is a PASS at 344,454 total PMU cycles, a -3,538-cycle difference from the documented 347,992-cycle regression reference (-1.02%); the documented value remains the regression baseline.
+The 443,524-cycle compiler full graph is 1.288x this current native run, a 99,070-cycle gap.
+The 338,498-cycle stage-10 prefix is 98.27% of the current native total, but remains non-equivalent because it exposes a 36,864-byte public output boundary.
+Native layers 0-21 sum to 212,026 cycles, and all 28 traced layers sum to 324,860 cycles, leaving 19,594 cycles of total-run overhead outside the traced layers.
+The rerun artifacts are `/tmp/neural-ai-native-mobilenet-pmu.log` and `/tmp/neural-ai-native-mobilenet-results.xml`.
 - Runtime firmware `.text` is 24,780 bytes with the ABI 1.1 section layout, below the 32 KB limit.
 - The focused package times include boot, command loading, boundary layout DMA, and output checking.
 They must not be compared as operator latency against the PMU-only Micro-MobileNet and Micro-YOLO records.
-  The current native baselines remain 347,992 total cycles for Micro-MobileNet and 388,146 total cycles for the Micro-YOLO raw-head graph.
+  The documented regression baselines remain 347,992 total cycles for Micro-MobileNet and 388,146 total cycles for the Micro-YOLO raw-head graph.
   The measured compiler graph is therefore 1.275x the Micro-MobileNet record and 1.143x the Micro-YOLO record.
 These are equivalent full-graph PMU comparisons, but the 27.5% gap to the matching MobileNet record does not close the performance gate.
 Further work must attribute the remaining command/runtime overhead without weakening byte-exact correctness or changing frozen RTL.

 ### Exit Criteria